Faridmumtazz/Concept-D-Tech/README.md

 6.Next, Make the body content of the website your way

-7. Dont Forget to create a contact person on your website
+7.Dont Forget to create a contact person on your website

-8. Finally, create a footer and copyright on your website
+8.Finally, create a footer and copyright on your website

-## This is an example of a website display with desktop version and mobile version
+## This is an example of a website display with desktop version

 ![alt text](https://github.com/Faridmumtazz/Web-Concept/blob/main/img/md.jpeg)